Research Associate, Dhaka University (2017-2023)

 Technology in Language Use, Language Teaching, and Language Learning by Dorothy Chun, Bryan Smith, and Richard Kern

-This study explored how Bangladeshi parents view their children’s English learning and acquisition at the primary level.
+This study explored how Bangladeshi parents view their children’s English learning and acquisition at the secondary level.
 Through interviews with parents, the research highlighted a gap between valuing test scores and supporting actual communicative competence.
 Findings showed that while most parents were satisfied with their children's grades, few understood the distinction between learning and acquisition.
-The project underscored the need for parent awareness and training programs to support children’s long-term language development better.
+The project underscored the need for parent awareness and training programs to better support children’s long-term language development.

 Challenges and Opportunities of Higher Education in the New Normal Education Era Amid COVID 19 Pandemic